kammt/MemeAssembly/getting-started.md

 If multiple optimisation options are specified, only the last option is taken into account.
 This means that you *cannot* combine e.g. `-O-3` and `-O-s` to create a fat and slow binary.

 ### Martyrdom
-An alternative title for this section would be "Why does my shell close when I Ctr+C a MemeASM program?".
+An alternative title for this section would be "Why does my shell close when I Ctrl+C a MemeASM program?".
 Well, this is because of [Martyrdom](https://knowyourmeme.com/memes/martyrdom-drop-a-live-grenade-when-killed).
 By default, MemeASM programs drop a live grenade when killed.
 This means that before executing your own code, a signal handler is created for SIGINT, in which SIGKILL is sent to the parent process.
 If you don't want this to happen, remember to compile your program with `-fno-martyrdom`.

 ?> Protip: It'd be beneficial for your system if `init` is not the parent process of a MemeAssembly program.
 Just saying.